Bee a part of it!

 The eponymous project, Bees 'n Beans aims to look at pollinator populations across the UK, with the help of Citizen Scientists.
 Growing three broad bean plants and performing a simple pollination experiment (involving net bags, and a bit of manual help for some flowers!), will allow us to compare yields of beans from across the country, and see if the bees are doing their job.

-This year we are asking volunteers to try growing beans both in 3L pots and in their garden soil, to see if the need for pots can be removed from the protocol, and if this helps with the robustness of the plants.
+In 2016 we asked volunteers to try growing beans both in 3L pots and in their garden soil, to see if the need for pots can be removed from the protocol, and if this helps with the robustness of the plants.

 You can keep track of our progress here, or on our twitter, @LJBees.